code-shmode/code-shmode-javascript/server/wordpress/com.md

 # Wordpress.com API

-This will demonstrate how to access the API of a site hosted on Wordpress.com.
+This will demonstrate how to access the API of a free site hosted on Wordpress.com.

 ---